 Ka‘iulani de Silva, Director, Education and Consumer Affairs, Hawaiian Electric Company

 Georgette Deemer, Deputy Managing Director, City and County of Honolulu

 Rick Egged, President, Waikīkī Improvement Association

-Scott Glenn, Administrator, Hawai‘i State Office of Environmental Quality Control
+Scott Glenn, Administrator, Office of Environmental Quality Control, State of Hawai‘i

 Lea Hong, Hawaiian Islands State Director, The Trust for Public Land